kiarashdelavar/kiarashdelavar/README.md

 <h3 align="center">
   Interested in learning new and serious technologies.

-  I have experience working with Python, C++, Arduino, Machine Learning, AI,etc.
+  I have experience working with Python, C++, Arduino, Machine Learning and AI.

   I enjoy learning new technologies and solving challenging problems.